 My kids used to ask, "Dad, what's your favorite animal?".
 I would reply, "My favorite animal is... the monster".
 This happy memory got me wondering, why do I like monsters?
 Maybe because a monster is a mystery.

 Before we go on, what kinda monster do I mean?
 I'm talking about celebrated monsters of legend, literature, and film.
-The word can refer to monstrous criminals like Charles Manson or Tim McVeigh, but the question there is how a heart could be so twisted.
-We're discussing mystery, not evil.
+The word can refer to monstrous things in real life, but we're discussing mystery, not evil.

 Monsters aren't real, but they may be based on something real.
 Some observation is misinterpreted, transformed in the telling, until a fearful beast is born.
 Why do we do that?
 Are we just expressing our fears or trying to manage them?
 I think monsters are social constructs which move our thoughts from one state to another.
 From fear to resolve, from grief to acceptance, from anger to forgiveness, from hate to understanding.
 This is the importance of transformation, and transformation is what makes a monster.